azure-ad-b2c/samples/policies/force-password-reset-first-logon/readme.md

 ]
 ```
 After the extension attribute is configured, when you create the accounts using Graph API, just set the value of this extension attribute.
-Replace the id with your application Id
+Replace `YOURAPPIDGUIDWITHOUTDASHES` with your application Id
 ```JSON
 {
     "objectId": null,